Ian Fraser journalist, author, broadcaster

 “Trade finance is one of RBS’s core businesses, generating revenue of £226m in the first nine months of 2013.
 The removal of the software that underpins it could cause chaos with thousands of clients whose loans are hosted on it.”

-In a letter sent by in-house lawyer Michael Swartz to the judge late on Friday, RBS said it will appeal the ruling.
-In his letter Swartz asked her to delay its implementation.
+In a letter sent by RBS in-house lawyer Michael Swartz to the judge on Friday, the bank said it will appeal the ruling.
+In his letter, Swartz asked her to delay its implementation.
 But Jeffrey Kaplan, a lawyer for Complex Systems, opposed that request in a letter reminding Judge Forrest that her ruling already includes a delay.

 The case is Complex Systems Inc v.
 ABN Amro Bank NV, U.S. District Court, Southern District of New York, No. 08-07497

-3 Comments for “RBS forced to recognize it’s not above the law after losing software dispute”
+3 thoughts on “RBS forced to recognise it’s not above the law after losing software dispute”

 1. As a software developer this tale had me reaching for my keyboard.
 Did it not occur to RBS to just license the damn software at any point?
 It makes me furious that a state owned bank makes hundreds of millions of revenue off of a ‘core’ piece of technology provided by a relatively tiny company, and also feels it’s entitled to use the technology for free.